ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 In some environments the collection of Evidence by the Attester to be provided to the Verifier is part of an existing protocol: this document does not change that, rather embraces those legacy mechanisms as part of the specification.
 This is an evolutionary path forward, not revolutionary.
 Yet in other greenfield environments, there is a desire to have a standard for Evidence as well as for Attestation Results, and this architecture outlines how that is done.

-This introduction gives an overview of the protocol, interaction models, messaging models and roles involved.
+This introduction gives an overview of the message flows and roles involved.
 Following this, is a terminology section that is referenced normatively by other documents and is a key part of this document.
 There is then a section on use cases and how they leverage the roles and workflows described.